Prayer for Israel and Palestine at this time Click here for more details

 Site search

-ARCHIVED Our Lent and Easter 2024 resources page, including Bishop Philip's Lent Course
+Lent and Easter 2025 resources page, including Bishop Philip's Lent Course

-The Diocesan Lent Course, 'Journey to Freedom' - led by Bishop Philip - is now available on multiple channels.
+This year's Diocesan Lent Course, 'Hear our Prayer' - led by Bishop Philip - is now available on multiple channels.

 There are two parts to the Lent Course: